ericnewton/many-lives/README.md

 I did not have the time or inclination to put effort into writing parallel version, though I did spend time doing so for Clojure, Scala, Java and Haskell.

-The limits of the CPython implementation are unlikely to provide performance improvements with multi-threading, and the nature of the problem does not lend itself to other ways of making Python programs execute in parallel.
+After writing several other implementations, like the one in C and Jig, I've found performance to be sensitive to reallocation, so tweaking `reserve` sizes finally improved performance to the level you'd expect from C++.

 ### Haskell